Is it possible to start a money-making blog with zero experience and a small budget?

-It is incredibly difficult to earn income directly from your blog.
+It is challenging to earn income directly from your blog.
 After all, how many people purchase something from a blog post they just landed on?
 Rarely.

 If you want to make money with your blog, you need to grow an audience.
 There’s no better way to keep in touch with your audience than with an email list.

-3. Create an optin form.
-Now that our list is set up, we need to create an optin form so people can sign up.
-If you use ConvertKit you can choose from a few pre-made layouts to add to your blog.
+Now that our list is set up, we need to create an opt-in form so people can sign up.
+Then, if you use ConvertKit, you can choose from a few pre-made layouts to add to your blog.

 Step 5: Grow your email list